n1oftheabove/Luftdaten-Weatherstation-on-16x2LCD-RasperryPi/luftdaten_on_16x2charlcd/readme.md

 ```
 python3 luftdaten_to_charlcd.py
 ```
 By default, in the first line of your charLCD you will see the temperature in Celcsius as well as the air pressure in mbar.
-The second line shows the time and date.
+The second line shows the time (in 24h format) and date (in yyyy-mm-dd).

+# Possible future functionality

+* Toggling between Fahrenheit/Celsius, mbar/Pa, as well as 24h / 12h time format, background lighting color, refresh rate
+* make use of the cursor buttons on the 16x2 plate, maybe for toggling